 If I agree to participate, I will be asked to agree to the following.
 I will undergo a home sleep study and complete additional brief questionnaires.
 I understand that a home sleep study involves being connected to a special battery-operated monitoring device by several wires and sensors.
 Technicians will visit my home on the evening of the home sleep study.
 They will ask me to fill out additional questionnaires and then connect me to the sleep monitoring device.
 Wires using washable paste will be connected to the surface of my scalp, on the sides of my forehead and underneath my chin in order to record how well I am sleeping.
 Wires will be connected over the front of my chest using easily removable adhesive disks to monitor my heart rhythm and rate.
 Light-weight belts will be fitted around my chest and abdomen and a sensor will be taped under my nose to assess my breathing efforts.
 An additional sensor will be taped on one of my fingers to measure the oxygen level in my blood during the night.
-All of these wires and sensors will be connected to the sleep monitor which will be located at my bedside.
-The technicians will leave my home after they have finished connecting me to the sleep monitor.
+All of these wires and sensors will be connected to the sleep monitor.
 They will leave with me a brief questionnaire to complete after I awaken in the morning.
 I will attempt to sleep in my usual manner.
 I understand that I will be able to get up and move about during the night.
-Furthermore.

-if absolutely necessary, I will be able to disconnect myself completely from the device before the night is over.
+Furthermore, if absolutely necessary, I will be able to disconnect myself completely from the device before the night is over.
 After I awaken in the morning, I will disconnect myself from the device.
 I understand that at a mutually agreeable time, a technician will return to my home to collect the device and the questionnaire.